-WHAT MAKES US UNIQUE?
+WHAT MAKES OUR ACUPUNCTURE PROGRAM UNIQUE?

-The program is designed to graduate primary healthcare practitioners based on Traditional Chinese Medicine concepts that employ Acupuncture diagnosis and treatment, as well as adjunctive therapies and diagnostic techniques for the promotion, maintenance and restoration of health and the prevention of disease.
+The program is designed to graduate primary healthcare practitioners based on Traditional Chinese Medicine concepts that employ Acupuncture diagnosis and treatment, as well as adjunctive therapies and diagnostic techniques for the promotion, maintenance, and restoration of health and the prevention of disease.

 Our program is one of only a handful of programs available in the Midwest, and one of the most respected programs in the country.
 We give students the skills to succeed and take what they learn in the classroom and apply it to real situations through our on-site clinic.

-Study Abroad!
 AIAM acupuncture students have the opportunity to study abroad in China in conjunction with one of China’s best Chinese Medicine Hospitals.
 This tour can be counted toward fulfilling a student’s clinical hour requirements and is the perfect chance for acupuncture students to work alongside experts in the field of Chinese Medicine.

-About the Acupuncture Program:
+About the Acupuncture Program

 - 27 months; 9 quarters